servetti-polito/neubot/doc/neubot.1.rst

 aspects in the PRIVACY_ section.

 Neubot is a background process.
-You can control it by using its subcommands, its web interface or its web API.
+You can control it by using its subcommands, its web interface or its web API (see, respectively, the SUBCOMMANDS_, `WEB INTERFACE`_ and `WEB API`_ sections).
 Neubot listens for web requests at ``http://127.0.0.1:9774/``.
-To access the web interface, use either your favorite browser or the **viewer** subcommand.
+To access the web interface, use either your favorite browser or the ``viewer`` subcommand.
 To change the address and/or port where Neubot listens for web requests, edit ``/etc/neubot/api``.

 On UNIX, Neubot runs with the privileges of the ``_neubot`` user or with the ones of the user indicated in the ``/etc/neubot/users``